kohler/hotcrp/devel/manual/css.md

     * `#n-prev`
     * `#n-search`
     * `#n-list`
-* `id^=k-` is for programmatically assigned IDs, generally of inputs, e.g., elements that need IDs for reference by `label`
+* `id^=k-` is for inputs and for programmatically assigned IDs, e.g., elements that need IDs for reference by `label`